openstack/horizon/doc/source/topics/tables.rst

 django.form.Field, we are able to run validations of the field and correctly parse the data.
 The updating process is fully encapsulated into table functionality, communication with the server goes through AJAX in JSON format.
-The javacript wrapper for inline editing allows each table cell that has in-line editing available to:
+The javascript wrapper for inline editing allows each table cell that has in-line editing available to:

   #.
 Refresh itself with new data from the server.